*SPOILER ALERT! *

 A

-frown formed on ghostly lips.
-“I didn’t mention her before because I feared it
+frown formed on the captain’s lips.
+“I didn’t mention her before because I

-would further upset you…and Ian.”
-Derian seemed to consider something as his
+feared it would further upset you…and Ian.”
+He seemed to consider something,

 that why you no longer wear his pendant?”

-token.
-She nodded in answer to the question.
-It bothered her when the captain
+reclaimed his “promise” token.
+It bothered her when the captain deepened his

-deepened his frown.
-Anticipating the reason for his disappointment, she delved
+frown.
+Anticipating the reason for his disappointment, she delved into an

 “The

-only reason I took his pendant was because I thought you were dead.
-Your body
+only reason I accepted Ian’s pendant was because I thought you were dead.
+Your

-was lifeless.
+body was lifeless.
 I couldn’t heal you.”
-Her expression revealed the pain of those
+Her expression emphasized the pain of

 Derian